The theology company logo

 In the wilderness we are adapted to do everything necessary to survive.
 Civilization renders some of the more extreme tactics of survival involving starvation, killing and other undesirable features less probable, so that very few of us have to be warriors or farmers anymore.

-The Cantor universe looked fantastic and dangerous to many mathematicians,m but was soon put to use in quantum mechanics, as Hilbert and von Neumann revealed.
-The Cantor universe has been renamed function space.
+The Cantor Universe looked fantastic and dangerous to many mathematicians,m but was soon put to use in quantum mechanics, as Hilbert and von Neumann revealed.
+The Cantor Universe has been renamed function space.
 Hilbert, von Neumann

 Model: transfinite network to quantum mechanics.
 Quantum mechanics is the universal communication protocol.
 Having seen the protocol, we can go on to apply it in physics, biology and so on up to theology.
 This nested series of theoretical frameworks then becomes the foundation for practical technology and policy, all beginning with quantum field theory.